A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 And I suspect like a lot of people, Barry,

 they were flat given the updates from Craven Cottage.
-And when Manchester City went 4-1 up just after half-time, like you, I thought, well, that's it, it's done, dusted.
+And when Manchester City went 4-1 up just after half-time, like you, I thought, well, that's it.

 Okay, I've gone Foden one, the outside of the box into the top corner.
 Smith Rogue, because it was a diving header, two.

-Iwobi, Harlan Rinders, Chikwaze first, Chiquesi second, Foden second.
+Iwobi, Harlan, Reinders, Chukwazi first, Chikwazi second, Foden second.
 Doku is the worst.

-That's my ranking.
-Right, so we're agreed Doku's was the worst.
+So we're agreed Doku's was the worst.
+Yes, we're agreed.

 There is something, Johnny, about a home crowd when they feel a comeback is on.
 You know, almost like the opposition are just sort of helpless.